2121-01-02

 Bug tracking and software assessment products can be used to test the trustworthiness of your app or website.
 By allowing one of these products to analyze your content before you go live, you will have a chance to iron out any kinks and glitches before releasing your platform to the general public.
 Predictably, anything wrong with your website or app in particular will be highlighted in a review sooner or later.

 It may also be worth investing in User Acceptance Testing (UAT) which quite literally tests how acceptable your product is for users.
-By offering users a chance to test-drive your website or app, you’ll be able to get feedback from real users in regards to the software’s usability.
-What more could you ask for in terms of testing product’s trustworthiness?
-Their response can help you identify areas which could be improved and any problems within the product itself which you and your team may not have recognized after months, if not years, or working on the same software.
+By offering users a chance to test-drive your website or app, you’ll be able to get feedback from real users with a customer feedback widget in regards to the software’s usability.
+What more could you ask for in terms of testing the product’s trustworthiness?
+Their response can help you identify areas that could be improved and any problems within the product itself that you and your team may not have recognized after months, if not years, of working on the same software.
 A fresh pair of eyes is always helpful.

 Are there elements of trust in the design?